 Go to: Amyrai (piano version) on You Tube

 I study music composition with the wonderful Mr Ron Drotos in New York.
 So much fun!
 What’s next on the to-do list?
 Time to search out a new overhead webcam – 4k with a wider FoV.

-© 2013-2021 CP in Mongolia.
-This post Out and About 11: All About that Bass is licensed under the Creative Commons Attribution 4.0 International License.
+© 2023.
+CP in Mongolia.
+This post is licensed under the Creative Commons Attribution 4.0 International License.
 Documents linked from this page may be subject to other restrictions.
 Posted: 28 March 2023.
 Last updated: 28 March 2023.